rwb/c200/README.md

 * the standard error of our sample estimate is $\frac{2000}/{\sqrt(100)}$ = $\frac{3800}{10}$ = 380.
 * critical region of the standard normal distribution places 0.04 area in each tail of the distribution (for a 2-tailed, non-directional test).
-* this means we are looking for the boundaries of the central 92% of the distribution (the 0.04 percentile and the 0.96 percentile).
+* this means we are looking for the boundaries of the central 92% of the distribution (the 4th percentile and the 96th percentile).
-* the 0.96 percentile is obtained by recognizing that 50% of the standard normal distribution falls below zero and 0.4599 (or 45.99%) of the distribution falls between 0 and 1.75 (see Appendix 3).
+* the 0.96 area (or 96th percentile) is obtained by recognizing that 50% of the standard normal distribution falls below zero and 0.4599 (or 45.99%) of the distribution falls between 0 and 1.75 (see Appendix 3).
-* by symmetry, the 0.04 percentile is -1.75.
+* by symmetry, the 4th percentile (0.04 left tail area) is -1.75.
 * so, the critical region of the standard normal distribution is z < -1.75 or z > +1.75.
 * our test statistic is obtained by calculating $\frac{10,650-10,000}{380}$ = $\frac{650}{380}$ = 1.711.
 * since 1.711 is not in the critical region we fail to reject Ho and conclude that Maximum Max's average is not statistically different from the historic pattern (at the alpha = 0.08 significance level).